Banner 2 Banner 3

 Message type icon

-Dear Resident, Your local Neighbourhood Policing Team will be at the Unite Building, 1 Cathedral Road on 06/01/2026 between 12-1pm.
+Good Evening, Your local Neighbourhood Policing Team will be at the Aberdare Festival today until 1700.
 Come along and meet us.
-We can discuss any local issues, provide information on crime prevention, tell you abou...
+We can discuss any local issues, provide information on crime prevention, tell you about some of our local initiatives...

 South Wales Police